The Centre for Insect Technology:

 Compared to previous benchmarks, after the implementation of the CfIT we doubled the average egg yield per cubic meter during the eight-month optimisation and commissioning period for the breeding system.
 This directly improves facility efficiency by ensuring that our systems are running at full capacity, meaning there’s no waste in energy consumption.

-Through our R&D processes in the CfIT we’ve additionally streamlined our optical dosing machine (Entosight Neo) to 3000 neonates per second.
-The first generation of the machine was dosing 10 neonates per second, now our fourth generation is achieving an increase of +29.9% - the vast improvement here speaks for itself.
+Through our R&D processes in the CfIT we’ve significantly advanced our optical dosing machine (Entosight Neo) to 3000 neonates per second.
+The first generation of the machine was dosing 10 neonates per second, now our fourth generation is achieving an increase of +29900% - the monumental improvement here speaks for itself.

 We’re now averaging feedstock conversion rates of 25%, which is higher than the industry average.
 This results in minimal waste, greater density of larvae and more successful yields, meaning you’re getting more effective results from your feedstock investments.